rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 Mandatory if applicable.
 040 field: Cataloging source
-Bibliographic records for books that reflect the DCRM(B) core‐level standard must contain the designation “dcrmb” in subfield ‡e of field 040.
+Bibliographic records for books that reflect the DCRM(B) core‐level standard must contain the designation "dcrmb" in subfield ‡e of field 040.
 042 field: Authentication code
-For DCRM(B) core‐level records contributed by members of the PCC BIBCO program, include the designation “pcc” in field 042.
+For DCRM(B) core‐level records contributed by members of the PCC BIBCO program, include the designation "pcc" in field 042.
 For other DCRM(B) core records, leave the field blank.
 050, 082, 086, 090, etc., fields: Call numbers
 Assignment of at least one classification number from an established classification